7 Popular Wearables to Help You Get Your Fitness on in 2024

 When using wearables, the health metrics provided are especially helpful for those managing high blood pressure or Type 2 diabetes.
 Metrics may include heart rate, sleep patterns, steps taken and calories burned.
 This contributes to the holistic approach that is so important when managing these two common conditions.

-These fairly intuitive devices provide an easy solution to help keep you accountable, and maybe even more productive, through a little competition with your own results over time.
-Here’s a brief list of some of the most popular wearable devices:
+These intuitive devices also provide an easy solution to help keep you accountable, and maybe even more productive, through a little competition with your own results over time.
+This practice of personalized tracking can increase your motivation and reward you with a sense of accomplishment.